joenalewabau/frequently-used-files/README.md

  This extension allows you to define a set of logical file groups so you can easily open up files when working on a logical section of you app/service.

-## Requirements
+## Details

-A config file is fufconfig.json is required at the root of your project with the following format:
+A config file called `fufconfig.json` is required at the root of your project for this extension to work.

+This file has the following format:

 ```
 {